mounaiban/slowcomb/README.rst

 * Implement Exception memory in combinatorics and supporting sequences, in order to help isolate and diagnose problematic sequences.

+Usability
+#########
+* Extend size limit on Combinatorial Units.
+Current methods of deriving terms place a strict limit on the number of terms in a CU.

+  * For example, the Permutation CU currently has a limit of 170 elements for the source when deriving 6-element terms (i.e. 170P6), as tested on a 64-bit x86 environment (GNU/Linux 5.x, Python 3.7).
+Exceeding this limit triggers an ``OverflowError`` due to division of excessively large integers.

 Architecture
 ############
 * Refactor the codebase to improve the way dependency injection is used,